knadh/listmonk-site/docs/docs/concepts.md

 ## Click tracking

 It is possible to track the clicks on every link that is sent in an e-mail.
 This allows measuring the clickthrough rates of links in e-mails.
 While this is exceedingly common in e-mail campaigns, it carries privacy implications and should be used in compliance with rules and regulations such as GDPR.
 It is possible to track link clicks anonymously without associating an e-mail read to a subscriber.

+## Bounce

+A bounce occurs when an e-mail that is sent to a recipient "bounces" back for one of many reasons including the recipient address being invalid, their mailbox being full, or the recipient's e-mail service provider marking the e-mail as spam. listmonk can automatically process such bounce e-mails that land in a configured POP mailbox, or via APIs of SMTP e-mail providers such as AWS SES and Sengrid.
+Based on settings, subscribers returning bounced e-mails can either be blocklisted or deleted automatically.
+[Learn more](../bounces).